Reporting sexual assault

 In an anonymous report, no names are used and all effort is made to maintain the victim's anonymity.
 No information is included that might identify the victim; a victim can choose how much information is shared.

 If a victim talks to a counselor at Counseling Services, the information given will remain confidential and the counseling relationship provides a safe space for the victim to talk about the assault and how it has affected their life.
 There are a few exceptions to confidentiality.
-If the victim is under the age of 18 and the perpetrator is over 18, the counselor is mandated to report a sexual assault.
-If the victim is seen as a potential harm to themselves or another person, the counselor must also break confidentiality.
-These factors are considered on a case-by-case basis.

 A student victim may choose to report a sexual assault through the Office of Student Life under the Student Code of Conduct.